CraftAndCode/digital-input/README.md

 ```
 ## Step 9 @showHint
 ### Now it's your turn!
-Let's have a test.
-Make a program that displays a lighting sign if there is signal on pin ``1``.
+Let's run a test.
+Create a program that displays a lighted sign if there is a signal on pin ``1``.

-Also you can make a more difficult program that shows the current state of each pin.
+You can also make a more difficult program that shows the current state of each pin.
 ```hint
 ```
 ![](https://github.com/CraftAndCode/team-sports/blob/master/GifLightning.gif?raw=true)